rossdlibby/davinaplugins/naked-social-share/readme.txt

 2. A screenshot of the social share icons automatically added to the Twenty Fifteen theme.
 This also shows the default button styles applied.

 == Changelog ==

+= 1.2.5 =
+* Removed the share counter (just the number - not the button) for Twitter due to their API changes.
+The number is only removed if the share count is 0, which it will be for all new blog posts.
+(I'm doing my best to preserve previous numbers from before the API change.)

+= 1.2.4 =
+* Added filters for the share text for each social media site so the text can be modified in other plugins/themes.
+For example, the Twitter filter is: naked_social_share_twitter_text.
+Each filter takes two parameters: the share text and the post object.

 = 1.2.3 =
 * Fixed a glitch with the Pinterest share button where it wasn't picking up the featured image.